magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 > NOTE 5: we could have launched `boot tdd` instead.
 But at the moment
 > we're not interested in executing any test.
 We only want to learn
-> about Reagent by interacting with it through the bREPL.
+> about Reagent by interacting with it at the bREPL.

-Now open a new terminal and launch the `boot` client and the `bREPL` on top of it as usual and finally visit the [localhost:3000/reagent.html](http://localhost:3000/reagent.html).
+As usual, open a new terminal and launch the `boot` client and the `bREPL` on top of it.
+Finally visit the [localhost:3000/reagent.html](http://localhost:3000/reagent.html).

 ```bash